-5.19 Through its partnerships and sponsorships the City is able to tailor park and recreation activities to the needs of its residents and has the capacity to expand or reduce services as needed.
+Owing to its many partnerships and sponsorships the City is able to address the needs of its residents for parks and recreation activities.
+This service model allows the city to meet the needs of its residents and to expand or reduce services as required.